open5e/open5e/source/monsters/tome-of-beasts/D/devils/lunar-devil.rst

 that against foes.
 At range, they use hurl moonlight and lightwalking to frustrate enemies.
-In melee, they use wall of ice to split foes, the better to battle just half at a time.
+In melee, they use :ref:`srd:wall-of-ice` to split foes, the better to battle just half at a time.

 Lunar Devil